AEONCommunity/aeoncommunity.github.io/How-Tos/buildAeonGuiUbuntu/BuildAeonGUI_Ubuntu.md

 <h2>Using Ubuntu 17.10+</h2>
 <p><b>IF YOU ARE USING UBUNTU 17.10 OR LATER</b> you can install Qt with the following command:</p>

-<p>          <span style='font-family:"Courier New"'>sudo apt install qtbase5-dev qt5-default qtdeclarative5-dev qml-module-qtquick-controls qml-module-qtquick-controls2 qml-module-qtquick-dialogs qml-module-qtquick-xmllistmodel qml-module-qt-labs-settings qml-module-qt-labs-folderlistmodel qttools5-dev-tools</span></p>
+<p>Â Â Â Â Â Â Â Â Â Â <span style='font-family:"Courier New"'>sudo apt install qtbase5-dev qt5-default qtdeclarative5-dev qml-module-qtquick-controls qml-module-qtquick-controls2 qml-module-qtquick-dialogs qml-module-qtquick-xmllistmodel qml-module-qt-labs-settings qml-module-qt-labs-folderlistmodel qttools5-dev-tools</span></p>

 <p>After Qt successfully installs, you can skip to the <b>Build AEON GUI</b> section below.</p>